marcusmcb/npchatbot/README.md

 Save the changes and begin playing tracks in your Serato DJ software.
 You should begin to see the tracks played in the Serato live playlist window in your browser; at this point, the !np command should behave as expected when used in your Twitch channel's chat.

 <hr>

+#### Testing:

+Tested and verified working using Serato DJ Pro 2.5.9 both with the script running locally (via RPi) and remotely (via Heroku - the included Procfile is there for easy deployment to the service).

 #### Questions: